 - Artificial Neural Network and Evolutionary Computation – AI vs. Humans

-Assuming we know about what is an Artificial Intelligence, why you think they are smarter than us?
+Assuming we know what artificial intelligence is, why do you think they are smarter than us?
 Is it because they can compute fast or since they are machines, so they don’t get tired?
 To an extent, yes.
-Let us list out the basic things why AI is smarter than us and then get into a discussion of it and keep comparing it with the human brain too.
+Let us list the primary reasons AI is more competent than us and then discuss and compare it with the human brain.

 - High Computational speed.